 Expanding Capacity at the Greenhouse

-We have been busy at our greenhouse in Halfmoon Bay, Ca. As plants grow and we add a great variety of product there's a need for more room.
+I've been busy at the greenhouse in Halfmoon Bay, Ca. As plants grow and we add a greater variety of product there's a need for more room and organization.

 constructing nursery tables